awsdocs/amazon-ecs-developer-guide/doc_source/launch_container_instance.md

    1. Select your container instance IAM role\.
 This is usually named `ecsInstanceRole`\.
 **Important**
 If you do not launch your container instance with the proper IAM permissions, your Amazon ECS agent cannot connect to your cluster\.
-For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.
+For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.

-   1. <a name="instance-launch-user-data-step"></a>\(Optional\) Configure your Amazon ECS container instance with user data, such as the agent environment variables from [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.
+   1. <a name="instance-launch-user-data-step"></a>\(Optional\) Configure your Amazon ECS container instance with user data, such as the agent environment variables from [Amazon ECS container agent configuration](ecs-agent-config.md)\.
 Amazon EC2 user data scripts are executed only one time, when the instance is first launched\.
 The following are common examples of what user data is used for:
       + By default, your container instance launches into your default cluster\.
 To launch into a non\-default cluster, choose the **Advanced Details** list\.
 Then, paste the following script into the **User data** field, replacing *your\_cluster\_name* with the name of your cluster\.

         ```